Editing Properties for Multiple Objects

 When you select multiple objects of the same type, any of

 the properties that are different will appear blank.
-When you change a blank
+For example:

 objects must be the same type in order for their properties can be edited at

-Objects must be ungrouped before their individual properties can be
+Objects must be ungrouped before their properties can be edited, even if

-selected and you change their picture property all at once using the above
+selected and you change their starting age all at once using the above

 procedure.
-Clicking Undo would restore all ten plants to use their
+Clicking Undo would restore the starting age in all ten plants.
+See